 So what?

-For the categorical measures, we are usually identifying a set of elements that provide
+For the categorical measures, you are usually identifying a set of elements that provide

-useful information (e.g. which incident handlers are primary for the day), require the most attention (e.g. which PCI controls are slipping) or follow up (e.g. what are the top expedited firewall port open requests).
+useful information—such as “which incident handlers are primary for the day?”;

+require the most attention—such as “which Payment Card Industry Data Security Standard (PCI DSS) controls are slipping?”, or

+need follow up—such as “what are the top expedited firewall port open requests?”.

+[[Author: Will readers know what PCI controls are without explaining above?
+Kezia]]

+AR: most likely, but I’ve heeded the guidance to define the acronyms

 Let’s take a look at these measures through some examples.

-Lending A Hand To Handlers
+Lending a Hand to Handlers

-The incident response team has asked for help creating an incident response dashboard and—among other items—would like a view of “bad port activity”.
-You decide, without probing any further, that “what’s going on” is the number of denied firewall transactions for a port for the month-to-date and whip up the following graphic (Figure 10.12):
+The incident response team has asked for help in creating an incident response dashboard and—among other items—would like a view of “bad port” activity.
+You decide, without probing any further, that the problem is the number of denied firewall transactions for a port for the month-to-date, so you whip up the graphic shown in Figure 10-12.

-Figure 10.12 Top port denies [793725c10f12.pdf]
+Figure 10-12: Top port denies [793725 c10f012.eps]

-While the chart answers a “what’s going on?” question, it may not fully answer the “what’s going on” question for the incident response team and definitely lacks an answer to the “so what?” question; so it’s back to the drawing board and back to the incident response team to see if you can glean more about what they are looking for and if you have the data to support it.
+Although the chart answers a “what’s going on?” question, it may not fully answer the “what’s going on?” question for the incident response team.
+It definitely lacks an answer to the “so what?” question.
+It’s back to the drawing board and back to the incident response team to see if you can glean more about what they are looking for and whether you have the data to support it.

-Through your investigation, you learn that the team really wants a view of top five ports with anomalous activity.
-This is quite a different measure than just a raw port count and requires answering both “what’s going on” and “so what?” to provide the view they are looking for.
+Through your investigation, you learn that the team really wants a view of the top five ports with anomalous activity.
+This is quite a different measure than just a raw port count and requires answering both questions“what’s going on” and “so what?” in order to provide the view they are looking for.

 In general, “what’s going on?” will be a count of some kind (it’s a quantitative value, after all).
 For the anomalous port measure, what will you count?
 Session attempts and/or bytes transferred?
 What time frame will you count over?
-The past hour, intra-day to now or the past week/month?
+The past hour, intra-day to now, or the past week/month?
 Will you focus on denies and accepts or just denies (which will shape the answers to some of the previous questions)?

-After further consultation with the team you agree that “what’s going on” is answered by counting denied attempts over the past twenty-four hours.
+After further consultation with the team, you agree that “what’s going on” is answered by counting denied attempts over the past 24 hours.
 But…so what?
 This measure alone has little value.
 It requires context or comparison to be useful and comparisons are trickier than you might expect at first glance.
-For the port activity do you compare the measure against:
+For the port activity, for example, do you compare the measure against:

-The same port’s position in SANS trending port list for that time period? (i.e. same measure but from a different source)
+The same port’s position in SANS trending port list (https://isc.sans.edu/trends.html) for that time period (that is, the same measure but from a different source)?

+[[Author: Will your readers know what SANS is above without explaining or spelling out this first time?
+Kezia]]

+AR: in this case, yes.
+No one ever refers to what the acronym stands for and I suspect including it would cause more confusion than elucidation.
+I added a URL for context;

-The same value against the same twenty-four hour period (i.e. same day of the week) at one or more points in the past?
+The same value against the same 24-hour period (that is, the same day of the week) at one or more points in the past?

-The same value against a different twenty-four hour period (i.e. a different day of the week)
+The same value against a different 24-hour period (that is, a different day of the week)?

 The same value as it relates to daily activity across the previous week or month?